/98. Validate Binary Search Tree

 Output: False

-Explanation: Node 9 is in the left subtree of 8 but is greater than 8.
+Explanation: Node 9 is in the right subtree of 8 but less than 10, violating BST property.

 Constraints